umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 Service lookups in these methods.
 For example, using `ApplicationContext.Current.Services.ContentService.GetById(e.NodeId)` inside of these events could cause an `N + 1` problem.
 This is because these events are executed for every single document being indexed and if you are rebuilding an index, this will mean this logic will fire for every single document and media item going into each index ...
-That could mean a tremendous amount of lookups and performance drain.
+That could mean a tremendous number of lookups and performance drain.

-Similarly if you are executing other logic in these events that perform poorly, then anytime you save or publish content or media it will slow that process down.
-And of course if you rebuild an index then any slow code running in these events will cause the indexing to go ultra slow.
+Similarly, if you are executing other logic in these events that perform poorly, then anytime you save or publish content or media it will slow that process down.
+And, of course, if you rebuild an index then any slow code running in these events will cause the indexing to go ultra slow.

 ## RenderTemplate

-There is an API in Umbraco that should never be used unless you really really know what you are doing.
+There is an API in Umbraco that should never be used unless you really know what you are doing.
 This API method is called `RenderTemplate`.
 It allows you to be able to render a particular content item's template and get a `string` in response.
-In some cases this may be useful, perhaps you want to send an email based on a content item and its template, but you must be very careful not to use this for purposes it is not meant to be used for.
+In some cases, this may be useful.
+Perhaps you want to send an email based on a content item and its template, but you must be very careful not to use this for purposes it is not meant to be used for.

 Generally speaking this method should not be used for the normal rendering of content.
 If abused this could cause severe